waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 2. In the Companion Web Interface, go to the [MAVProxy](http://www.ardusub.com/operators-manual/companion-web.html#mavproxy) page: [http://192.168.2.2:2770/mavproxy](http://192.168.2.2:2770/mavproxy)
 3. Click on the “Restore Default Options” button.
 4. Power cycle the BlueROV2.
-5. Check that the PLC LED (3) on the Homeplug board.
+5. Check the PLC LED (3) on the [PLC module](bluerov-integration-a1.md#install-the-plc-module) (see box "What do the LEDs on the PLC module mean?")

 If the issue persists, if you are using the FXTI approach to the networking, you may wish to try the network bridge approach, as the FTXI sometimes fails to handle the connections satisfactorily.
-In addition, double-check that you did not skip the [interface electronics board modification](#modify-interface-electronics).
+In addition, double-check that you did not skip the [Mofifications to the FXTI](bluerov-integration-a1.md#modifications-to-the-fxti).

-If none of this solves the problem, you are very welcome to [contact us](https://support.waterlinked.com/en/knowledge), and we will be happy to support you.
+If none of this solves the problem, you are very welcome to [contact us](https://waterlinked.com/support), and we will be happy to support you.

-#### Connection to BlueROV2 lost when connecting Underwater GPS to FXTI
+### Connection to BlueROV2 lost when connecting Underwater GPS to FXTI

 The current draw by the FXTI can exceed 500 mA when connecting the Underwater GPS to the PLC network.
 This can then cause the FXTI to become unstable if it's connected to a standard USB 2.0 port on the computer since USB 2.0 allows for a maximum of 500 mA current draw.
-There are two know solutions:
+There are two known solutions:

-1. Connect the USB lead of the FXTI to a USB 3.0/3.1 compatible USB-A port.
+1. Connect the USB cable of the FXTI to a USB 3.0/3.1 compatible USB-A port.
 USB 3.0/3.1 allows for a maximum of 900 mA current draw.
 A USB 3.0/3.1 compatible USB-A port should be recognized by its blue plastic parts.

 2. Add a separate power source to the [Fathom-X](https://bluerobotics.com/store/comm-control-power/tether-interface/fathom-x-tether-interface-board-set-copy/) inside the FXTI.
 The Fathom-X board has screw terminals marked BATT which can attach to a 7-28V DC power source.

-### Water Linked software updates
+## Water Linked software updates

 Keep the Water Linked software [up to date](../../sw-update).
 The GUI should notify when an update is available, but the current version can also be checked at [192.168.2.94/#/about](http://192.168.2.94/#/about).

-## Integration via the BlueROV2 tether when using a Locator-D1

-There are two options.
-The one we recommend is to proceed exactly as when [connecting the UGPS G2 topside to the A1 locator using the BlueROV2 tether](#connect-the-ugps-g2-topside-to-the-a1-locator-via-the-bluerov2-tether), except that where the green and white twisted pair of the A1 locator is referred to, instead both the orange and white twisted pair and the blue and white twisted pair of the [D1 locator](../../locators/locator-d1) should be used.
-Thus one will require three twisted pairs in the BlueROV2 tether if the [FXTI approach](#by-fxti-modifications) to establishing a network connection between the UGPS G2 topside and the BlueROV2 is chosen, and two if the [network bridge](#via-a-topside-computer) approach is chosen.
-If taking this approach, 'A1 locator' should be selected in the [GUI locator config](../../gui/settings/#locator-setup), not 'D1 locator' ('D1 locator' should only be selected if using the D1 locator with its supplied cable).

-If using a fiber-optic tether, the A1 locator cannot be used, as the electrical signal sent via the green and white pair can not easily be converted to an optical one.
-However, the D1 locator can be used via the integration of the previous paragraph, with the addition that a converter from RS-422 to optical should be used in between the UGPS G2 topside box and the tether, and a converter from optical to RS-422 should be used at the BlueROV2 end between the tether and the Locator-D1.

-!!!
-Note
-	Precise measurement of time-of-flight is crucial to the accuracy of the UGPS G2 positioning.
-Thus it is important that any latency from making conversions between RS-422 and optical signals is negligible.
-Latency of the order of nano-seconds, which many converters have, is fine.

-The other option is the same, except all twisted pairs of the D1 locator are used in the integration, rather than only two of them.
-This will enable the UGPS G2 topside to receive the depth of the locator from its depth sensor, and the [step](#establish-a-network-connection-between-the-ugps-g2-topside-unit-and-the-bluerov2) of establishing a network connection between the UGPS G2 topside unit and the BlueROV2 can be skipped.
-This requires three twisted pairs in the BlueROV2 tether.
-In this case, 'D1 locator' should be selected in the [GUI locator config](../../gui/settings/#locator-setup).
-This option is again possible in the case of a fiber-optic tether by means of conversion to and from RS-422 and optical.

-!!!
-Note
-        The depth sensor of the D1 locator is likely to be less accurate than the BlueROV2's depth sensor, and it is for this reason that we recommend to integrate the D1 locator as if it were an A1 locator, in the manner described in the first paragraph of this section.

-## Locator-A1 integration without BlueROV2 integration kit

-In this case, the [network bridge](#via-a-topside-computer) approach must be chosen.
-Otherwise, the guide for the A1 locator above can be followed as-is, except that in order to [connect](#connect-the-ugps-g2-topside-to-the-a1-locator-via-the-bluerov2-tether) the UGPS G2 topside unit to the FXTI for sending of signals to the A1 locator, one will likely need a couple of parts.
-Specifically, in the guide, the following are used:

-1. A [Binder 770 Series NNC Miniature Cable Connector](https://octopart.com/99-0771-002-08-binder-39031370) (pins 7 and 8) to connect to the 'Locator' bulkhead of the UGPS G2 topside unit.
-2. A female-to-female jumper wire (in the FXTI modifications).

-For signal integrity, use a Cat5e cable between the UGPS G2 topside and the FXTI.